Iliyan-Y/gildedRose-js/readme.md

 - The first thing I 've done was to start writing tests.
 I wrote test for each case and checked if the program actually work as described.
 - Second I've focused on the main task - add the new item in the shop with required conditions.
-- Third I refactured the whole code ot be more readable.
+- Third I refactured the whole code to be more readable.

 # Code structure